Last updated: 19 January 2021

-But even before, government authorities were committed to more intensive use of biometric identification in general, and the IDENT system in particular.
+But even before, government authorities were committed to more intensive use of biometric identification in general and the IDENT system.

-The Executive Order on Immigration and National Security, one issued January 27 and the revised version issued March 6, affirmed mandate for US-VISIT Exit by DHS (Customs and Border Protection) and stated: "The Secretary of Homeland Security shall expedite the completion and implementation of a biometric entry-exit tracking system for all travellers to the United States."
+The Executive Order on Immigration and National Security, one issued January 27 and the revised version issued March 6, affirmed mandate for US-VISIT Exit by DHS (Customs and Border Protection) and stated: "The Secretary of Homeland Security shall expedite the completion and implementation of a biometric entry-exit tracking system for all travelers to the United States."

 As such, it marked the latest step forward for a program that has captured and stored biometric data from visiting foreign nationals since 2004 and lawful permanent residents of the country since 2009.